SharkyBamboozle/iVISPAR/README.md

 # :jigsaw: iVISPAR
-Large Vision-Language Models (LVLMs) are known to face challenges with spatial reasoning and visual alignment.
-The interactive VIsual-SPAtial Reasoning benchmark, iVISPAR, addresses these limitations by providing an interactive environment designed to evaluate the capabilities of LVLMs as agents in this context.
+Large Vision-Language Models (LVLMs) are known to face challenges with spatial reasoning and visual alignment. iVISPAR (Interactive Visual-Spatial Reasoning benchmark) addresses these limitations by providing an interactive environment designed to evaluate the capabilities of LVLMs as agents in this context.

-The benchmark centers on a selected scenario, a variation of the generalized Sliding Tile Puzzle, a classic problem that requires logical planning, spatial awareness, and multi-step problem-solving. iVISPAR features a fully customizable Sliding Tile Puzzle simulator that uses 3D geometric shapes (geoms) and a natural language API, enabling LVLMs to interact directly with the scene by prompting actions.
+The benchmark focuses on a specific scenario — a variation of the generalized Sliding Tile Puzzle, a classic problem that requires logical planning, spatial awareness, and multi-step problem-solving. iVISPAR features a fully customizable Sliding Tile Puzzle simulator that uses 3D geometric shapes (geoms) and a natural language API, enabling LVLMs to interact directly with the scene by prompting actions.

 The benchmark supports evaluation through both visual modality and text-based representations of geoms and their coordinates.
 This dual approach allows for a comprehensive assessment of visual-spatial scene understanding and spatial planning capabilities.
 To gauge model performance, agents are compared against a human baseline, random agents, and the A* algorithm, providing insight into the problem's complexity ceiling and the alignment of the model's spatial reasoning with human logic.